 It’s all based at the Scale Tent, where details of the day’s competitions will be posted.
 The Scale Tent can be found close to the catering area.

 The aim of the Scale modeller is to produce a realistic reproduction of a full-size aircraft that looks and flies just like the full-size machine.
-All the competing Scale models you’ll see at the Nationals are judged subjectively on their flight performance and realism in flight.
+All the competing Scale models you’ll see at the Nationals are judged subjectively on their flight performance and for realism in flight.
 Except for the flying only classes, the models are also scrutinised for their accuracy to scale, realism, craftsmanship and detail accuracy to a set of documentation provided by the competitor.
 This requires considerable research into the history, design and construction of the full size aeroplane.
 The final score is taken from a combination of one or more flights and if applicable, the static score.

 Scale models should be laid out on all the Scale flight lines for you to observe, photograph and enjoy.
-If you have any questions don’t be afraid to ask – most scale modellers are delighted to share their experience with anyone who will listen, but do, please, respect the privacy of the modeller who is working on his/her model, especially if he/she is counting the turns applied to a rubber motor!
+If you have any questions don’t be afraid to ask – most scale modellers are delighted to share their experience with anyone who will listen, but do, please, respect the privacy of the modeller who is working on his/her model, especially if they are counting the turns applied to a rubber motor!
 Likewise, if you feel that a good flight deserves recognition, then your applause would be most welcome.